SSWConsulting/SSW.Rules.Content/rules/loop-someone-in/rule.md

 1. [Ensure the meeting has an agenda](/share-the-agenda)
-   - it should list the delegate (receiving the information)
+   - it should list the delegate (who is receiving the information)
    - that the last 5mins of the meeting will be used to loop in someone else

 2. [Take notes during the meeting](/share-the-action-items-that-came-up)

-3. Summarize the with the other people on the call
+3. Summarize the info/action items with the other people on the call

 4. Call up the person you want to loop in